Apicurio/apicurio-registry-examples/README.md

-The examples on this repository have been moved to the [main Apicurio Registry Repository under](https://github.com/Apicurio/apicurio-registry/examples).
+The examples on this repository have been moved to the [main Apicurio Registry Repository](https://github.com/Apicurio/apicurio-registry/examples).